mysterycommand/quick/README.md

   * Y or 4 - Y
   * Select - Select
   * Start - Start

+### Pointers
+While mice and touch screens have different capabilities, they share a few common concepts which we can leverage to interact them in an uniform way.
+Bot can provide clicks and position coordinates.

 ## Related projects
   * [quick-assets](https://github.com/diogoschneider/quick-assets) assets for games